09 Early years practice policy

 Children are safe,

-happy, and eager to participate and to learn.
+happy, eager to participate and to learn, and supported to reach their full potential.

 Objectives

-- Young children need to form a secure attachment to their
+- Babies and young children need to form a secure

-key person when they join the setting to feel safe, happy and eager to participate and learn.
-It is their entitlement to be settled comfortably into a new environment.
+attachment to their key person when they join the setting to feel safe, happy and eager to participate and learn.
+It is their entitlement to be settled comfortably into a new

 - The needs of part-time children are